secure-compilation/SECOMP/README.md

-In addition to the above, some of the toolchain relies on the riscv64 architecture version of the GCC compiler, available for example from the `gcc-riscv64-linux-gnu` package on Debian-based systems.
+In addition to the above, some of the toolchain relies on the riscv64 architecture version of the GCC compiler, available for example from the `gcc-riscv64-linux-gnu` package on Debian-based systems, or `riscv64-elf-gcc` via Homebrew on macOS.

 System requirements can be verified through CompCert's `configure` script (see Building below).